psaikido/hugle.uk/pages/poems/fall/020-snapdragon-2.md

 it felt like maybe twenty minutes
 I floated in that dread
-until I thought my oint of awareness
+until I thought my point of awareness
 would fly apart with stress
 an arm came around me
 "come with me Hughie, it's ok"